scikit-beam/scikit-beam/doc/development/codeguide.rst

 Coding Guidelines
 =================

+.. warning::  This page is not fully adopted from astropy

 This section describes requirements and guidelines that should be followed both for the core package and for affiliated packages.